-Chris Poon is a musical director and arranger based in London.
+Chris Poon is a musical director based in London.
 His projects range from new musical theatre productions to revivals, concerts to YouTube web series with drag queens.

 He graduated from the Royal Conservatoire of Scotland in September 2018, having previously earned a first class honours degree in English Literature at the University of Warwick.

 His professional debut, the UK premiere of Nice Work If You Can Get It at Upstairs at the Gatehouse saw him nominated for 'Best Musical Director' awards from the Offies and BroadwayWorld UK.

 Amidst the pandemic, his credits included a production of RENT at the Hope Mill Theatre, West End Acoustic (Concert) starring Tyrone Huntley, Reneé Lamb, Sam Tutty, Maiya Quansah-Breed, and Nicholas McLean, as well as supervising and composing music for The Vicky Vox Project, a YouTube web series, starring LA drag queen Vicky Vox.